MaZderMind/osm-history-renderer/README.md

 In order to run it, you'll need data-input.
 I'd suggest starting with a small extract as a basis.
 There are some [hosted extracts](http://osm.personalwerk.de/full-history-extracts/).
 All extracts have been created using my [OpenStreetMap History Splitter](https://github.com/MaZderMind/osm-history-splitter/), so if you want your own area, go and download the latest [Full-Experimental Dump](http://osm.personalwerk.de/full-experimental/) and split it yourself using the `--softcut` mode.

+Next you'll going to need a postgres-database with `postgis`, `hstore` and `btree_gist` installed.
+Check out the [Tutorial](https://github.com/MaZderMind/osm-history-renderer/blob/master/TUTORIAL.md) for details.

 After you have your data in place, use the importer to import the data:

     ./osm-history-importer gau-odernheim.osh.pbf